 Washington DC Regional Breakdown

-- Principal cities in metropolitan Washington DC include Arlington, Alexandria, Bethesda, Gaithersburg, Reston, and Silver Spring.
+- The largest cities include DC, Arlington, Alexandria, Bethesda, and Tysons.

 Washington DC Job Market

-- GDP for the Washington-Arlington-Alexandria, DC-VA-MD-WV MSA is nearly $560 billion and has grown by almost 40% over the past decade.
+- GDP for the Washington-Arlington-Alexandria MSA is nearly $608 billion, growing by nearly 38% over the last ten years.

 Washington DC.
 Industrial Market